pantsel/konga/README.md

 ## Supported by

-Special thanks to our supporters that keep the project going and the motivation alive.
+Special thanks to our supporters that help us keep the project going and the motivation alive.

 [![Greenbird](screenshots/greenbird.png)](https://www.greenbird.com/)